The skirmish between Biden and red states over Medicaid leaves enrollees in the balance

 Michigan — like other states with premiums — stopped enforcing the provision during the pandemic.
 But even before the national health emergency, Michigan enrollees faced few consequences for not paying.
 If people did not pay, the state would deduct the amount from their state tax refund or any lottery winnings.

-When asked late last year if CMS would eliminate premiums in all Medicaid waivers, CMS Administrator Chiquita Brooks-LaSure said: "We want our programs to be consistent."
+When asked late last year whether CMS would eliminate premiums in all Medicaid waivers, CMS Administrator Chiquita Brooks-LaSure said: "We want our programs to be consistent."

 KHN (Kaiser Health News) is a national newsroom that produces in-depth journalism about health issues.
 Together with Policy Analysis and Polling, KHN is one of the three major operating programs at KFF (Kaiser Family Foundation).
 KFF is an endowed nonprofit organization providing information on health issues to the nation.